Bulaka River languages

-The Bulaka River languages are a pair of closely related Papuan languages, Yelmek and Maklew, on the Bulaka River in Indonesian West Papua.
+The Bulaka River languages are a pair of closely related Papuan languages, Yelmek and Maklew, on the Bulaka River in Indonesian South Papua.
 They are ethnically Yab (Jab); their speech is Yabga (Jabga).

 Languages

-Yelmek is spoken west of Merauke, between the Digul River and Mbian River, (from north to south) in the villages of Wanam, Bibikem, Woboyo, and Dodalim.
+Yelmek is spoken west of Merauke Regency, between the Digul River and Mbian River, (from north to south) in the villages of Wanam, Bibikem, Woboyo, and Dodalim.

 Maklew is spoken in Welbuti village.
-The former two villages are located in Ilwayab subdistrict, and the latter three in Tubang subdistrict.
+The former two villages are located in Ilwayab district, and the latter three in Tubang district.

 Classification

 The two languages are transparently related.

 Ross (2005) tentatively included them in the proposed Trans-Fly – Bulaka River family, but Usher, who reconstructs that family, does not connect Bulaka River to any other language family.

 Proto-language

 Phonology

 Usher (2014) reconstructs the consonant inventory as follows.

 Although the modern inventories of Yelmek and Maklew are nearly identical, they lack a one-to-one correspondence.
 Maklew in particular has been heavily influenced by Marind, and participates in a number of sound changes that occurred in that language.
 Usher posits: